FastTrack™ Strategic Planning System

 Use your answers to the questions above to draft up to five possible vision statements.
 Then rate these draft vision statements using the VisionLens™ Vision Evaluator below.
 When you find the vision statement that's just right, click the "Use This Vision" button below it and it will appear in the Vision Statement box above.

-Hint: You and/or team members can draft multiple vision statements to test.
+💡 Hint: You and/or team members can draft multiple vision statements to test.
 Kai can help you process your responses to the vision creation questions into several draft vision statements.
-Look for gems, commonalities, and areas of agreement among the statements.
-Mash up the statements to create a great vision statement.
+Use the prompt builder above to generate drafts, then refine and mash up the best parts.

 VisionLens™ Vision Evaluator